-Even once booming resorts like Sharm el Sheik are relative ghost towns now.
+Even once-booming resorts like Sharm el Sheik are relative ghost towns now.
 Once a popular run-of-the-mill seaside resort with beaches and world-class dive sites, it’s now a shadow of its former self.
-The UK government has actually suspended flights directly to here.

-Crime, on the whole, is fairly low.
-Though sexual violence against women, including tourists, is something that has happened and continues to happen in Egypt (see our tips for female solo travellers).
+Crime, on the whole, is fairly low though sexual violence against women, including tourists, is something that has happened and continues to happen in Egypt.

 Security issues within the country are however the biggest danger.
 So you’ll want to know…